Gable Steveson: Professional wrestling career

 In late 2020, Steveson said pursuing a career in WWE as a professional wrestler in order to become a superstar is "a dream I've had since I was a kid".
 Prior to the Tokyo Olympics in 2021, Steveson signed a Name, Image and Likeness (NIL) marketing deal with MMA manager Dave Martin.
-After winning the Olympic gold medal, Steveson gained massive notoriety on social media, and teased the public on whether he would continue wrestling or pursue a career in mixed martial arts or professional wrestling next.
+After winning the Olympic gold medal, Steveson teased the public on whether he would continue wrestling or pursue a career in mixed martial arts or professional wrestling next.

 Steveson then made a brief appearance at WWE's SummerSlam event on August 21, 2021, and then on September 4, it was announced that Steveson had reportedly signed a contract with WWE.
 Five days later, WWE confirmed they had signed Steveson to an NIL (Next In Line) deal.
 Steveson was only the second Olympic gold medalist to be signed by the company after Kurt Angle.

 As part of the 2021 WWE Draft, a storyline process in which the company assigns the wrestlers to exclusively appear on a certain show, Steveson was drafted to the Raw brand, which became effective October 22, 2021.
 He made his first appearance in April 2022 at WrestleMania 38 Night 1, being introduced by Stephanie McMahon and, during the second night of the event, he confronted and performed a suplex on Chad Gable.
 He later appeared on the December 9, 2022, episode of SmackDown for Kurt Angle's birthday celebration.
 On the June 20, 2023, NXT special, Gold Rush, Steveson appeared in a backstage segment alongside Eddy Thorpe, giving him advice on how to beat Damon Kemp (Steveson's real life older brother).
 Following this, Steveson was quietly moved to the NXT brand full-time, where he had his first match at NXT The Great American Bash against Baron Corbin.
 The match ended in a no contest after Corbin and Steveson threw each other over the announcers' desk.
 The match and its finish received heavy criticism from fans, who booed Steveson while cheering for Corbin, the heel.
 In September, Dave Meltzer of the Wrestling Observer Newsletter reported that Steveson was removed from the NXT roster, leaving his future with the company in question.
 The following month, Senior Vice President of Talent Development Creative Shawn Michaels mentioned that there had been a scheduling issue and Steveson would be back when it worked for both parties.

 Steveson made his return on January 5, 2024, defeating Cedric Alexander in a dark match at SmackDown: New Year's Revolution.
 However, on May 3, Steveson was among several NXT wrestlers and WWE Performance Center trainees who were released from their contract.